jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Much like the dating world, the trick is finding each other.

-You may apply to several dozen internships before landing one interview.
+You may apply to dozens of internships before landing an interview.
 That’s normal.
+Do not interpret silence as failure.
+Companies receive hundreds of applications for a handful of spots.

 ## Attend Career Fairs
 Attend any on-campus or virtual career day.